 - Neurotransmitter is cleared: reuptake transporters (for glutamate, dopamine, serotonin) or enzymatic degradation (acetylcholine by AChE)

-Excitatory synapses (glutamate): open cation channels (AMPA, NMDA) → depolarize the postsynaptic membrane (EPSP: excitatory postsynaptic potential)
+Excitatory (glutamate): open cation channels (AMPA, NMDA) → depolarize the postsynaptic (EPSP: excitatory postsynaptic potential)

-Inhibitory synapses (GABA, glycine): open Cl⁻ channels → hyperpolarize or stabilize the membrane (IPSP: inhibitory postsynaptic potential)
+Inhibitory (GABA, glycine): open Cl⁻ channels → hyperpolarize or stabilize the (IPSP: inhibitory postsynaptic potential)

-The neuron's output depends on the balance of EPSPs and IPSPs arriving at the axon hillock.
+The 's output depends on the balance of EPSPs and IPSPs arriving at the axon hillock.

 Key Neurotransmitters